ddubny/ddubny.github.io/_pages/about.md

 - Information Seeking
 - Information Encountering / Serendipity  => ✨My master thesis's subject!!✨

-▶ **Human-AI interaction**
+▶ **Information Systems**

+- Search Engines
 - Generative AI
-- Future Information systems / Libraries with AI
+- Future Information systems or Libraries (Proactive and Interactive systems)

 <br>
 With this interdisciplinary background, I stand at the intersection of the humanities and technology (information systems).
 Over the next five years, I anticipate that rapid technological advances will give rise to both utopian prospects and dystopian challenges.
 In this context, to lessen dystopian consequences, the human-centered shaping of information systems will become all the more critical.
 I therefore aim to investigate information behavior as foundation for shaping responsible, interactive, and safe information systems.
 Methodologically, I want to employ computational approaches—including NLP/ML analyses and experiment designs.
 My goal is to help move beyond a paradigm in which users must search for information, toward systems that proactively and interactively deliver trustworthy information to people when and where it is needed.